Zjx402/Kea2/README.md

 Just change the script in `quickstart2.py` to experience feat 2.

-## Stage 3: Find functional bugs with assertions in scripts.
+## Feature 3: Find functional bugs with assertions in scripts.

 In fact.
 We can do more when we have scripts.
 Previously, we find crashed bugs with automated testing tool like fastbot.
 And find functional bugs in scipt testing with the use of assertion.